Aintree Racecourse Betting Guide

 * All statistics below are based on the previous five years at Aintree

-Mildmay Course (chase & hurdles): Left handed and flat, very sharp in nature and can suit front runners and strong travelling types as long as the jockey gets the pace fractions right and does not use up too much energy too quick.
+Mildmay Course (chase & hurdles): Left-handed and flat, very sharp in nature and can suit front runners and strong travelling types as long as the jockey gets the pace fractions right and does not use up too much energy too quickly.
 The chase course obstacles need plenty of respect as races here are generally run at a fast pace which does test the fencing of seasoned handicappers.
-A short run in after the last fence leaves little margin for error at the final obstacle.
+A short run-in after the last fence leaves little margin for error at the final obstacle.

 Racecourse Address: Ormskirk Rd, Aintree, Liverpool L9 5AS

 To buy tickets for a race day at Aintree, head over to their official ticket booking webpage.

 Who are the best national hunt jockeys and trainers to bet on at Aintree?

 Not only is Daniel Skelton the most successful trainer at Aintree in terms of the number of winners but they have also returned a profit if back all of their runners, Daniel Skelton has notched up a total of twenty-three winners for an LSP of +1.85.
 When looking at trainers and looking for some eachway value at Aintree then the trainer who shows the best eachway profit is Miss Lucinda V Russell, whose LSP is +53.08 which has been accumulated by a total of seventeen placings which includes seven winners.
 The trainer with the worst record at Aintree based on LSP is N J Henderson who has only a 14% strike rate with fifteen winners from one hundred five runners who have returned an LSP of -56.24.